Diabetic Foot Screening

 What Is Diabetic Foot Screening?

-In Singapore, around 11.3% of the population is affected by diabetes, and diabetic foot-related complications account for 20% of emergency admissions.
-Individuals with diabetes are 20 times more likely to face amputation than those without diabetes, but regular foot screenings have been shown to reduce this risk.
+These problems, if left untreated, can escalate into serious complications.
+In Singapore, diabetic foot-related complications account for 20% of emergency admissions, and people with diabetes are 20 times more likely to face amputation than those without the condition.

 What Are Diabetic Foot Ulcers?